-In case of an overcurrent (OCHI2, OCHI3, OCLO) or undervoltage, the restart is controlled by the autorestart feature
+In an overcurrent (OCHI2, OCHI3, OCLO) or undervoltage is detected, the restart is controlled by the autorestart feature.

-Figure 13.
+Figure 14.
 Autorestart in fail mode

-In case of overtemperature (OTSx), severe short-circuit (SSCx), or OCHI1 overcurrent, the corresponding output enters latch off state until the next wake-up cycle or mode change.
+During overtemperature (OTSx), severe short-circuit (SSCx), or OCH1 overcurrent, the corresponding output enters the latch off state until the next wake-up cycle or mode change.